 In the relatively emergent field of the Endocannabinoid System (ECS), the compounds Δ9-tetrahydrocannabinol (Δ9-THC) and its non-psychoactive isomer cannabidiol (CBD), which are present in Cannabis sativa L. (hemp), are the stars of scientific study.
 CBD and Δ9-THC are exogenous cannabinoids and produce biological effects through their interactions with the cannabinoid receptors that make up the endocannabinoid system (ECS): CB1 and CB2.

-These exogenous cannabinoids exist in their acid forms in fresh plant materials: Δ9-tetrahydrocannabinol acid (Δ9-THCA) and cannabidiol acid (CBDA).
+These exogenous cannabinoids in their acid form in fresh plant materials: Δ9-tetrahydrocannabinol acid (Δ9-THCA) and cannabidiol acid (CBDA).
 Technically, CBDA is considered pharmacologically “inactive.”
 However, emerging research is demonstrating that this may not be the case.
 The literature surrounding CBDA is limited compared to the phytocannabinoids CBD and Δ9-THC.
 But, there is evidence suggesting CBDA can have significant physiologic effects and even work in conjugation with CBD to affect ECS pathways involved with cancer, the central nervous system (CNS), and inflammation.

 What is the Endocannabinoid System (ECS)

 First, before diving into CBDA’s biological functions, here is a brief description of the ECS.